Techture/next-openai-seo/README.md

 ### API Configuration

-To fully utilize BlogOptima's capabilities, you'll need to configure several API keys.
-Create a `.env.local` file in the `root` directory and populate it with the necessary API keys:
+To utilize all features of BlogOptima, you need to configure your API keys in a `.env.local` file in the `root` directory.
+Here's a template for the required keys:

-Replace each value with your corresponding keys:

 ```
+# Replace each value with your corresponding keys
 AUTH0_SECRET=your_auth0_secret
 AUTH0_BASE_URL=http://localhost:3000
 AUTH0_ISSUER_BASE_URL=your_auth0_issuer_base_url